Sena people: Colonial and civil wars

 According to Kevin Shillington, Portuguese colonisation of the region developed from about 1505 through the 19th century, but it was never accepted by Sena people and other Africans.
 They resisted it, often with disruptions and sometimes with wars.
 Portuguese attempted various methods to subjugate, such as by sending religious missions in the 16th century to convert the people into cooperative Catholics, but the members of such missions were suspected of bad intentions and killed.
 Through the 18th century, Portugal partially succeeded in controlling the Zambesi river valley by granting Portuguese settlers imperial rights over the land with Portuguese military protection, with the settler-landowner called Prazeiro had the right to tax and exploit local people as labor, in exchange for tribute payments.
 Rebellions were common, but sporadic and lacked cohesion between various ethnic groups including the Sena, Tonga and Tawara peoples and sometimes within the same ethnic group.

 By the middle of the 19th century, Achikunda slave armies emerged that would capture, kidnap and sell human beings as slaves for export.
 This period saw a period of Scramble for Africa in Mozambique, with Portugal sending in more military might to assert its powers, funding this by increased local taxation and forced labor called Chibalo.
 This triggered further violence against the Portuguese.
 Starting with 1884, the people staged a series of violent rebellions against the Portuguese.
 In 1897, the Portuguese attempted to collect an annual and steep "hut tax" from Africans, along with conscription of 2,000 African males for work, which the Sena people along with Tonga and Cambuenda peoples violently opposed.
 The Portuguese officials responded with military might, arrests and forced transfers of the local people into South African mines and South Rhodesian plantations between 1900 and about 1960, when a nationwide FRELIMO resistance congealed to overthrow the Portuguese rule and gain independence.

-Mozambique gained independence in 1975, and the Sena people participated in the struggle for independence.
-Post-independence the ethnic groups failed to agree on constitution and laws for self-rule, expansion of its goal to liberate other parts of southern Africa where same ethnic group was under oppression such as Rhodesia (later Zimbabwe), and they were a party to and suffered the wars such as with Rhodesia and then during a civil war between RENAMO and FRELIMO.
+Mozambique gained independence in 1975, and the Sena people where always on the side of the portugese and never ever where part of the movement for independence, and they were a party to and suffered the wars such as with Rhodesia and then during a civil war between RENAMO and FRELIMO.